Read our frequently asked questions here.

 If you are still unsure, you can email a member of our team who will be delighted to assist you.
 You are not alone; your success is our success.
 We believe in you and we believe in Oralift!

-It is an individually programmed device that fits over your lower teeth.
+It is a mouthguard type device that fits over your lower teeth.

 By wearing the Oralift device, a larger space in between the upper and lower teeth is created and the muscles alter to let the jaw rest in a new position.
 As they adapt to this new position, the muscles appear to become more toned and trigger the body’s natural healing process, counteracting the effects of facial ageing.
-When a patient is wearing the Oralift device, the ‘exercise’ being done by the muscles is being done passively.
-It is believed that the muscles involved in this process are not just facial but head and neck.
+It is believed that the muscles involved in this process are not just facial but head and neck, breathing and swallowing.

 Reading all our FAQ’s should help you answer this question.
 We would always recommend that you have regular dental check ups to ensure your teeth and gums are healthy.